zionzept/Scrypt/README.md

 ¤
 ```

-Uses neither semicolons or formatting rules, whitespace is required only to separate tokens of the same style.
+Uses neither semicolons or formatting rules, whitespace is required only to separate tokens when it's not obvious they're different tokens.
 Although less readable, the script above can be compressed like so:
 ```
 int i@10~£i i@i-1$i=0¤¤
 ```